nasa/ow_simulator/oceanwaters/doc/setup_dev_env.md

 * Install ROS (Melodic version) by following
 [these instructions](http://wiki.ros.org/melodic/Installation/Ubuntu).
 Select the ros-melodic-desktop-full package when you get to that step.

+By default, ROS is installed in `/opt/ros/release`.
+In the remainder of this document, we assume that ROS is installed in `/opt/ros/melodic`.

+### Gazebo

 * Install Gazebo 9.13+.
 ROS melodic ships with Gazebo 9.0 which does not satisfy OceanWATERS requirements.
 To get the latest stable version of Gazebo available